 Symptoms

 The boundaries of the molluscum contagiosum are clear and even.
-Body-color or slightly more intense pink.
-The cork in the center is whitish, light gray, but it is not always present (as a rule, it is found in later elements).
+Body colour or slightly more intense pink.
+The cork in the centre is whitish, light grey, but it is not always present (as a rule, it is found in later elements).

 The molluscum contagiosum in children is located mainly on the extremities (with the exception of the palmar and plantar region) and face, less often on the trunk.
 For adults, the region of the lower third of the abdominal wall, inguinal region, pubic region, genital area, buttocks, less often the limbs, face are more characteristic.